Assassin's Creed (novel series): Fate of the Gods (2017)

 The final installment, Assassin's Creed: Last Descendants – Fate of the Gods, was released on 26 December 2017.
 The plot follows the teenager protagonists on both sides of the Assassin-Templar war, who have formed an uneasy alliance to find the final fragment of the Trident of Eden by reliving the memories of their ancestors during the Viking Age in the 10th century.
 They must accomplish their mission before the Trident is assembled by Isaiah, a rogue Templar and former member of the Instrument of the First Will, who wishes to use the artifact to bring about the end of the world to allow humanity to start anew.

 Heresy (2016)

-Assassin's Creed: Heresy, written by Christie Golden, follows the Templar Simon Hathaway as he relives the memories of his ancestor Gabriel Laxart, who fought by Joan of Arc's side during the Hundred Years' War.
-The novel was published on 15 November 2016 in the United States by Ubisoft's in-house publishing studio, Ubisoft Publishing, and on 4 May 2017 in the United Kingdom by Penguin Books.
+Assassin's Creed: Heresy, written by Christie Golden, was published on 15 November 2016 in the United States by Ubisoft's in-house publishing studio, Ubisoft Publishing, and on 4 May 2017 in the United Kingdom by Penguin Books.
+The story follows the Templar Simon Hathaway as he relives the memories of his ancestor Gabriel Laxart, who fought by Joan of Arc's side during the Hundred Years' War.
+The events of the novel take place concurrently with those of the Last Descendants trilogy.